openfun/richie/UPGRADE.md

 ## Unreleased

+- In `_theme.scss`, `steps-content` map has one more property `summary-hover-color`, if you have overriden this map, you must add this new property.

+## 2.21.0 to 2.23.0

 - Within course_detail template, course runs list is now rendered as a React widget.
 As consequence `fragment_course_run` and `fragment_course_runs_list` have been removed.
 If you have overridden those templates, you have now to override corresponding React widget (`SyllabusCourseRunsList`).